Table of Contents

 - Growing Prunus Pensylvanica

-Does anyone have an Anishinaabemowin word for fire cherry?
-We’ve covered almost every native cherry in Ontario and this, also called bird cherry for one, is no exception to the fact prunus spp. are fantastic for birds and other wildlife, and not just jam!
+We’ve covered almost every native cherry in Ontario and this fire cherry, also called bird cherry for one, is no exception to the fact prunus spp. are fantastic for birds and other wildlife.
+And not just jam!

 Pin cherry / Fire cherry (prunus pensylvanica) was common along roadsides, woodland slopes, lake banks, and stream banks in our area.
 I like the “fire” name because it refers to the fact it tends to colonize a space after a fire, like fireweed.
 The seeds can lie dormant in the soil for decades, maybe up to 100 years.
 It’s an “early succession species” that will eventually be overcome with forest in most cases.
 This is why I wrote “was common”.
 When Haliburton Flora was put together it was common, but we tend to keep fires at bay and even more of our woods have grown in.
 You’ll still mostly find it on banks, but I’ve only seen a couple plants so I’m guessing it’s probably now somewhere between uncommon to fairly common.